Clostridium Perfringens Enteropathy (Bacterial Intestinal Infection Caused by Clostridium Perfringens) in cats

 -

 How is Clostridium perfringens enteropathy diagnosed?
-The diagnosis is usually made by detecting Clostridium perfringens toxins in a stool sample from the affected cat.
-Further tests such as blood tests can also be performed to assess the cat’s general health.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is usually made by detecting Clostridium perfringens toxins in a stool sample from the affected cat.
+Additional tests such as blood work may also be performed to assess the cat’s general health.

 -